davidjb/technicolor-tg799vac-hacks/README.md

 ## TODO

-* Disable LED ligtts on Ethernet ports.
+* Disable LED lights on Ethernet ports.
 This looks to be possible via `ethswctl -c regaccess ...` but we need to know the right offset and data settings.